SLACube/slacube-daq-tutorial/README.md

 ![Pedestal](figures/pedestal_2023_04_13_17_23_33_PDT__ped.png)

 Notes:
-- For further diagonstic, a csv file is provided from the plot command.
+- For further diagnostic, a csv file is provided from the plot command.
 - Do not pay attention to the empty patterns on the pedestal figures.
 These are known features.
 - The QC test only mask the bad channel with large pedestal > 125 ADC.
 It is